Information about work placements

 - One-on-one tutor support both face-to-face and online.

 All study is highly-structured, guided and self-directed and you will need to have good time management skills.
 As a part-time student, you should typically aim for around 15 hours of study per week.
+A full-time student should typically aim for around 30-40 hours of study per week including work experience.
 You will be required to engage with the online resources and activities, and complete assessments and work placements.

 All courses must be completed to gain this qualification.